Characters of the Marvel Cinematic Universe: M–Z: Reed Richards / Mister Fantastic

 Dr. Reed Richards (portrayed by Pedro Pascal), also known as Mister Fantastic, is a highly intelligent scientist and the leader of the Fantastic Four who can stretch any part of his body to great lengths.

 On Earth-838, Reed (portrayed by John Krasinski) is a member of the Fantastic Four and the Illuminati, having been dubbed "the smartest man alive" by his peers.
 The Illuminati seek to pass judgment on Earth-616's Stephen Strange and America Chavez for their roles in the possible destruction of the multiverse.
 However, Reed is killed by Wanda Maximoff via shredding after Maximoff coldly muses that someone will be left alive to raise his children.

-As of 2025, the character has appeared in two projects: the comic book Fantastic Four: First Steps (2025); and the film The Fantastic Four: First Steps.
+As of 2026, the character has appeared in three projects: the one-shot comics Fantastic Four: First Steps (2025) and Fantastic Four: First Foes (2026); and the film The Fantastic Four: First Steps.
 He will return in the films Avengers: Doomsday and Avengers: Secret Wars (2027).
 An alternate universe variant of Reed appeared in one project: the film Doctor Strange in the Multiverse of Madness.

 Rintrah

 Rintrah (voiced by Adam Hugill) is a minotaur-like being from R'Vaal who is a student at Kamar-Taj.

-As of 2025, the character has appeared in one project: the film Doctor Strange in the Multiverse of Madness.
+As of 2026, the character has appeared in one project: the film Doctor Strange in the Multiverse of Madness.
 An alternate universe variant of Rintrah appeared in one project: the Disney+ animated series Marvel Zombies.

 William Ginter Riva

 William Ginter Riva (portrayed by Peter Billingsley) is a former Stark Industries employee who is ordered by Obadiah Stane to replicate Tony Stark's arc reactor.
 Years later, in 2024, he joins Quentin Beck's crew to wreak havoc across Europe, helping him masquerade as a superhero named Mysterio, and controlling his drones.
 Following Mysterio's death, he leaks the identity of Spider-Man to J. Jonah Jameson, and uploads a copy of Mysterio's software onto a flash drive.

-As of 2025, the character has appeared in two projects: the films Iron Man (2008) and Spider-Man: Far From Home.
+As of 2026, the character has appeared in two projects: the films Iron Man (2008) and Spider-Man: Far From Home.

+Sheila Rivera

+Sheila Rivera (portrayed by Zabryna Guevara) is Wilson Fisk's mayoral campaign director who also works on his staff during his tenure as mayor of New York City, and becomes the interim mayor after his banishment.

+As of 2026, the character has appeared in two projects: the Disney+ series Daredevil: Born Again; and the film Spider-Man: Brand New Day.